istio/tools/perf/benchmark/README.md

                         config yaml file
   --cacert CACERT       path to the cacert for the fortio client inside the
                         container
-  --baseline            run baseline for all --no_baseline         do not run baseline for all --serversidecar       run serversidecar-only for all --no_serversidecar    do not run serversidecar-only for all --clientsidecar       run clientsidecar-only for all
+  --no_istio            run baseline for all --no_no_istio         do not run baseline for all --serversidecar       run serversidecar-only for all --no_serversidecar    do not run serversidecar-only for all --clientsidecar       run clientsidecar-only for all